 Språkbanken Text is a national e-infrastructure that supports research based on linguistic data.
 Our contribution is making modern and historical Swedish texts freely available in digital formats for the purposes of research.
 We produce computational linguistics research tools that analyse texts for sophisticated searches and enrich them for further research.
 We conduct our own research in computational linguistics and artificial intelligence, as well as in linguistics, digital humanities, and digital social science in cooperation with researchers in other disciplines.

 Språkbanken Text is a research unit located at the Department of Swedish, University of Gothenburg.

 Språkbanken Text is one of the three divisions of the National Language Bank of Sweden.

-The Centre for Digital Humanities works to promote research, education and collaborations related to digital phenomena or using digital methods.
+Digital Humanities works to promote research, education and collaborations related to digital phenomena or using digital methods.
 This can involve digitising materials so they can be processed in new ways, or studying materials and forms of cultural expression that have emerged specifically because of digitisation.
 This helps us to understand how culture and society change.
-The Centre for Digital Humanities permits new combinations of quantitative and qualitative methods and is based on an interdisciplinary cooperation.
+The Research Infrastructure in Digital Humanities permits new combinations of quantitative and qualitative methods and is based on an interdisciplinary cooperation.

-The Centre for Digital Humanities is a centre of expertise and research located at the Department of Literature, History of Ideas and Religion, University of Gothenburg.
+Gothenburg Research Infrastructure in Digital Humanities is a research infrastructure located at the Department of Literature, History of Ideas and Religion, University of Gothenburg.

 Swedish Rock Art Research Archives